RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

   effect on cancellations of Airbnb bookings in Copenhagen.
 hero: images/screenshot-2020-08-23-at-18.07.12.png
 ---
-The final version of interactive timeline can be accessed [here](https://rebecaapostu.github.io/CovidNewsTimeline/?fbclid=IwAR3jIaxB_DCTmtbCRvJIHqh4EmUSADMzEV6fdECJYXiQOPoNr-fOqQtsM1c).
+The timeline was as an interactive prototype, displaying official news from five selected countries, booking cancellation peaks during the Covid-19 timeframe, and the Airbnb response to the events.
+The final version of interactive timeline can be accessed via Codepen [here](https://rebecaapostu.github.io/CovidNewsTimeline/?fbclid=IwAR3jIaxB_DCTmtbCRvJIHqh4EmUSADMzEV6fdECJYXiQOPoNr-fOqQtsM1c).

-**Work in progress**

 My first post using `@narative/gatsby-theme-novela`.
 Novela is built by the team at [Narative](https://narative.co), and built for everyone that loves the web.